shrijith-va/shrijith-va/README.md

 ### Aspiring DevOps rookie and coffee adorer 💪
-Hi there I am Shrijith V A, my interests are spread around:
+Hi there I am Shrijith V A, my interests span across:
 Seamless automation in Jenkins, managing clusters in Ansible, Containerization -- Docker and Orchestration --Kubernetes